Pradumnasaraf/OpenSource-API/README.md

 **Docker Compose**

-Prerequisites- Docker and Compose installed in your local system.
+Prerequisites - Docker and Compose installed in your local system.

+You can run below command and you can access the API at `localhost:9009`

 ```bash
 docker compose up
 ```

-**Local Setup**
+**Local setup**

 Prerequisites-  Node.js installed and a Mongo server on your localhost.

 Step 1: Copy `.env.example` to `.env`.